Codeology/codeology/README.md

-Next, [install rbenv](https://github.com/sstephenson/rbenv#installation) and [add ruby-build](https://github.com/sstephenson/ruby-build#installation) to manage your Ruby versions and gems:
+Next, [install rbenv](https://github.com/sstephenson/rbenv#installation) and [add ruby-build](https://github.com/sstephenson/ruby-build#installation) to manage your Ruby versions and gems (only install version 2.5.1 as other older/newer versions are not compatible with our website):

 ```
 rvm install ruby-2.5.1